top of page

 I started piano lessons when I was in my mid forties.
 We had gotten a piano for my young daughter to take lessons and since it was there in the house, I decided to take lessons, too.

-My teacher's recitals put me in with her other adult students--all women and all more advanced amateurs than myself.
-I remember my teacher talking about their more advanced pieces with 4-note chords.
-Her mantra to them was, "Throw those notes away!" and play 3-note chords instead.
-So I Iearned early on that I would likely not be able to play advanced pieces as they were written.
+Recitals put me in with my teacher's other adult students--all women more advanced than myself.
+My teacher talked about their more advanced pieces with 4-note chords.
+Her mantra was, "Throw those notes away!" and play 3-note chords instead.
+So I Iearned early on that I would not be able to play advanced pieces as they were written.

 A few years later I learned about narrow keys on acoustic pianos and bought a set for my piano as my mid-life crisis splurge.
 I connected with the PASK online community and have enjoyed making my meager contribution to music by trying to bring these narrow keys to the digital piano community.
 Without the narrow keys, I probably would have given up playing piano.
 It just wouldn't be enough fun.